Happy New Year, dear yachtsmen, dear readers!

 To sell a boat, you need a plan.
 You need customers with the necessary budget.
 You need to work on your plan.
 You have to be sure that it is only a certain boat you’re going to sell, the one with the bigger commission, so, even if the market is full, and for you it may seem that “it doesn’t matter which boat you’re selling”.
 In Turkey is very hard to make an exclusivity contract, as they do in Real Estate business.
 Most of the time, the boat owners prefer to offer the boats for charter, than keeping them on shore, to sharky tourist agencies with cheeky expectations.
 So, you have to know exactly what you’re going to show, and know exactly which boat you’re going to sell.
 The chance is ninety five percent for the customer to like most, exactly the boat you wanted to sell from the beginning, and that can’t be called “chance” anymore, because you have had a plan.
 As far as I’m concerned, it’s a matter of manipulating vibes and be as honest as you can.
 If you lie as a broker, and many of them are just that, infatuate liars, the damage could be higher, you may have to pay back more than your commission, a whole penalties package.

 A very important tip is to have the customer in your hands from the moment he steps in the country you’re selling.
-For locals is heavier, but not impossible.
+For locals is harder, but not impossible.
 Having the customer in your “care”, you will know to direct the vibes.
 You have to be neutral.
 If you’re too willing to please, the customer (if he’s not naive) will think you’re hiding something.
 An advantage of being “neutral” is that you put the customer to pay for everything: lodging, food, renting this or that, without seeming greedy, and you pay for your own expenses as well.
 It’s bad to let the customer to pay for you.
 An American once, wanted to find a whole number of boats he found on a brokerage site, “aligned” on a dock and ready for his inspection.
 It happened in Turkey, during the season.
 Even if this task was possible, only one boat was to be bought, but usually is impossible.
-The yachts were working (with one or two exceptions) and they were spread along the coast from the West Coast through Antalya, in the South, on more than five hundred kilometers a road.
-It was absolutely winning to say no to such a pretense, with the risk for another broker to be found.
+The yachts were working (with one or two exceptions) and they were spread along the coast from the Aegean through Antalya, in the South, on more than five hundred kilometers a road.
+It seems risky to say no to such a pretense, with the risk for the client to find another broker.
 No way for that.
-Not such a risk, I knew exactly what the client wanted, but we inspected together all the boats in two days.
+There also wasn’t such a risk such a risk, because I knew exactly what the client wanted, and we inspected together all the boats in two days.
 The American had a mechanic with him, which was tremendously helping.
 We spoke the same “language”, so it helped my task.
 It was a 100% win, with all our more than one thousand kilometers covered in two days, four and five star two nights, speed boats rented and a lot of food.